dscardoso/dscardoso.github.io/_pages/about.md

 Hello!
 I am a PhD candidate at Cornell University's Dyson School.
 My research interests are in Environmental and Resource Economics and Industrial Organization.

-I will join the Institute of Economics and Econometrics at the University of Geneva as a postdoctoral researcher in July, 2021.
+I will join the Institute of Economics and Econometrics at the University of Geneva as a postdoctoral researcher during the Fall 2021 term.
 In Spring 2022, I will join the Department of Agricultural Economics at Purdue University as an Assistant Professor.

 ## Working Papers